martin12333/Readable-Lisp-S-expressions/Retort.md

 Now, just because there's a problem, that does not mean there's a solution.
 It's actually true that lots of people have tried and failed, but we think there's a reason for it: People didn't really understand the requirements.
 Creating a new syntax is easy, but what people don't appreciate is that Lisp's syntax has some subtle advantages.
 For example, its syntax is generic (it does not imply a particular semantic) and homoiconic (the mapping of programming construct to syntactic tree is quite obvious).
 Previous efforts didn't realize that those were requirements, and so they failed.

-But now that we understand the requirements better, we can fix it.
+But now that we understand the requirements, we can fix the problem.
 We do *not* need an "Algol-like" syntax, and we are expressly *not* trying to create an "Algol-like" syntax.
-What we are trying to create are clearer notations for s-expressions that are general and homoiconic; that's not the same thing.
+What we are trying to create are clearer notations for s-expressions that are general and homoiconic; that's not the same thing as copying Algol.

 * * * * *